PenangScienceCluster/SK-DBMS/01-front.md

 | **Student** (<ins>StudentNo</ins>, StudentName, Major) <br> **CourseGrade** (<ins>StudentNo</ins>, <ins>CourseNo</ins>, Grade) <br> **Course** (<ins>CourseNo</ins>, CourseName, InstructorNo) <br> **Instructor** (<ins>InstructorNo</ins>, InstructorName, InstructorLocation) |

 ## Construction of ER Diagram
-Populating the tables and labeling the relationships among them form an ER diagram.
+Populating the tables and labelling the relationships among them form an ER diagram.
 After 3 rounds of normalisation, there is only one step away to constructing the ER diagram.
 Without figuring out the relationships among the entities (tables), it is impossible to construct a complete ER diagram.
 In order to construct one for the example above, the following assumptions have to be made:
 - A student can take multiple courses and receive grades respectively.
 - It is possible that a student may not be taking any courses.